trampgeek/moodle-qtype_coderunner/README.md

-The question type template is processed by a template engine called [Twig](http://twig.sensiolabs.org/), which is passed a variable called STUDENT\_ANSWER and another called TEST.testcode that the question author enters for the particular test.
+The question type template is processed by a template engine called [Twig](http://twig.sensiolabs.org/), which is passed a variable called STUDENT\_ANSWER, which is the text that the student entered into the answer box and another called TEST, which is a record containing the information that the question author enters for the particular test.
+The template will typically use just the TEST.testcode field, which is the "test" field of the testcase, and usually (but not always) is a bit of code to be run to test the student's answer.
 As an example, the question type *c_function*, which asks students to write a C function, looks like: